 Some banks and credit unions offer second-chance checking specifically for people with negative ChexSystems history.
 These accounts usually come with a monthly fee, limited overdraft, and a path to a standard account after 6 to 12 months of clean activity.

 While you work on clearing your report, keep your credit building in motion.
-A service like Dovly can monitor your traditional credit file, and a Firstcard secured option at /credit-card/credit-building keeps your credit history moving forward.
+Dovly can actively monitor your traditional credit file and work disputes on the lending side, so progress on your bank record and your credit score happens at the same time rather than one after the other.

 Related: Bank Account Without SSN